subsquid/docs/docs/sdk/resources/basics/serving-graphql.md

 ---
-sidebar_position: 90
+sidebar_position: 80
-title: Alternatives
+title: Serving GraphQL
-description: Using Squid SDK with PostGraphile or Hasura
+description: Options available for serving GraphQL APIs
 ---

-# Alternatives to the SDK GraphQL server
+# Options available for serving GraphQL APIs

 We encourage using squids with third-party GraphQL tools like [PostGraphile](https://www.graphile.org/postgraphile/) and [Hasura](https://hasura.io).
 No special configuration is required and there aren't any constraints on running them in [Subsquid Cloud](/cloud).